dougeby/IntuneDocs/intune-user-help/sign-in-to-the-company-portal.md

 # Sign in to Company Portal and Microsoft Intune app <!--User Story 1132123-->

-There are three ways to sign in to the Company Portal and Microsoft Intune apps:
+There are three ways to sign in to the Company Portal app:

 * Sign in with your work email address and password.
 * Sign in with certificate-based authentication.